-58. Plaintiff LARRY MEIROW was called up to the United States Army in the last draft call of the Vietnam Era.
-He was 19 when he entered the Army as a Private in June 1972.
-Larry served on active duty until March 1974 when he joined the National Guard.
-He returned to active duty in 1975 for 45 days to fulfill his military commitment.
+60. Plaintiff LARRY MEIROW ("Larry") was called up to the United States Army in the last draft call of the Vietnam Era.
+He was 19 when he entered the Army as a Private in

-- 59. After being called up in the draft, Larry entered basic training which he completed in August 1972.
+- 61. After being called up in the draft, Larry entered basic training which he completed in August 1972.
 Shortly thereafter, in October 1972, his Company Commander came out to the morning formation and asked for volunteers to go to Edgewood.
 The members of the company were told that they would be testing military equipment and would be given 3-day weekends and extra pay of \$2.00 per day.
 Still standing in morning formation, the soldiers were asked to raise their hands if they were interested.
-Larry raised his hand. - 60.
+Larry raised his hand. - 62.
 When morning formation was dismissed, Larry asked the officer for more details about Edgewood.
 Larry was told that those who were selected would learn more once at Edgewood.
-Larry soon received orders to report to Edgewood by November 3, 1972. - 61.
+Larry soon received orders to report to Edgewood by November 3, 1972. - 63.
 Upon reporting to Edgewood, Larry was given paperwork to sign, but was not given the advance opportunity to read or review the contents.
 He was not given a Volunteer Booklet.
 Instead, he was berated and ordered to hurry up and complete the forms.
-Larry was also given psychological and medical exams and was examined by a psychiatrist. - 62.
+Larry was also given psychological and medical exams and was examined by a psychiatrist. - 64.
 During a group presentation, the soldiers were promised a commendation medal and health care should anything go wrong.
 They also were ordered to never disclose any details of their Edgewood experience and were told that if they disobeyed they would be imprisoned.
-After this orientation, the soldiers were released to the camp where they would go into the day room to play ping pong and wait for their names to be called up. - 63.
+After this orientation, the soldiers were released to the camp where they would go into the day room to play ping pong and wait for their names to be called up. - 65.
 Sometime around November 11, 1972, Larry was called out of the day room and driven to another building.
 He was ordered to put on a hospital gown and told to lie down on a table.
 The people in charge attached leg and arm straps to buckle him down and hold him in place.
-He was told that he was going to be injected with a harmless substance. - 64.
+He was told that he was going to be injected with a harmless substance. - 66.
 Instead, they injected Larry with a substance that caused a burning sensation through his veins and made his head feel like it was going to explode.
 Larry felt like he was on fire and blacked out from the pain.
 He cannot recall what happened next, but only remembers regaining consciousness in a bunk bed in a recovery area.
 While in the recovery area, he was given urine tests every 24 hours.
 He was told that he would have to continue to have frequent urine tests even after returning to his permanent base and that he should continue to have them done even after he had been discharged.